kblaikie/PSID_education_eq_k6/README.txt

 #This repo therefore contains:

-#1) An R script assigning each individual with sufficient information a PCA-based EQ score.
+#1) A .jpeg file for the assumed causal DAG used in this analysis (causal_DAG_280822.png).
-#2) An R script creating a final analysis dataset in wide- and long-format for the maximum study population.
+#2) An R script creating a final analysis dataset in wide- and long-format for the maximum study population (dataset_built_100121.R).
-#3) An R script containing the mediational g-formula for marginal comparisons.
+#3) An R script creating the mediational g-formula functions used in all final analyses (making_medgformula_functions_101121_parallel.R).
+#4) An R script containing all mediational g-formula analyses contributing towards this project (medgformula_script_101121_parallel.R).
-#4) An R script containing a simplified version of the mediational g-formula for general use.
+#5) An R script containing a simplified version of the mediational g-formula for general use (medgformula_script_template_070722.R).
-#5) A .jpeg file for the assumed causal DAG used in this analysis.
+#6) A .csv file containing fake respondent data to be used with the simplified mediational g-formula template script (template_data.csv).